-Editor’s note: INN was lucky enough to have Jeff Hermes, Deputy Director of the Media Law Resource Center, speak at our annual conference this year.
-Below is his advice on how to best work with media lawyers, plus a bevy of resources for nonprofit newsrooms seeking legal help or advice.
+Jeff Hermes, deputy director of the Media Law Resource Center, spoke at an INN conference in 2015.
+Below is his advice on how to best work with media lawyers, plus many resources for nonprofit newsrooms seeking legal help or advice.

 - Media lawyers are not editors.
 While some have worked as journalists, their function is not to tell you what to publish or what not to publish, or to advise you on your ethical obligations as a journalist.
 Legal standards and ethical standards are two different things, for good reason.
 Rather, an attorney’s role is to assist you to publish what you decide is proper and to help you understand and mitigate the legal risks involved.